 The following courses satisfy the Domestic Cultural Diversity Requirement: SOC 110, 240, 241, and 334.
 The following courses satisfy the Global Cultural Diversity Requirement: SOC 205.
-The following courses, when scheduled as W courses, count toward the Writing Requirement: SOC 210, 222, 228, 231, and 330.
+A list of courses that, when scheduled as W courses, count toward the Writing Requirement, can be